OULibraries/msys2-setup/02-ssh.md

 ```
 Fill in your personal email and a strong passphrase, but it's fine to accept the rest of the defaults.
 If you change the name of the key files, you may need to account for that in the `ssh-agent` script below.

+This will create two key files.
+A `.pub` file, which you will share out with various 3rd parties to allow them to verify your identy, and a private key file that you should keep secret and treat like a password.

 ## Set up SSH Agent

 Fetch some of the config we figured out in the MinGW days